-It can be a difficult moment when you come to realize that your dad or mom needs senior care in a setting like assisted living.
-Just as our parents kept us safe, sheltered and secure when we needed it — there comes a time when we’re called upon to return this same love to our parents.
+It can be difficult to realize that Dad or Mom needs more care in a setting like assisted living.
+Just as our parents kept us safe and secure when we needed it — there comes a time when we’re called upon to return this same love to our parents.

-Learn more about the next steps to take when you believe your parents need assisted living.
+Learn more about the next steps to take when your parents need assisted living.

-Some of us will provide care to our parents in our own home for a period, but this is not always possible for all families, or always desired by the children or parents themselves.
+Some of us will provide care to our parents or senior loved ones in our own home for a period, but this is not always possible for all families, or always desired by the children or parents themselves.
 Many families find themselves searching for assisted living, an intermediate level of residential care for seniors who aren’t safe living alone.

 Ideally, your parents can be full participants in the search, but when your loved one is impaired by Alzheimer’s disease or dementia, you may have to proactively take more control of the decision making.

-If you see that your parents need assisted living care, here are some steps that can help you find them the right care:
+If you see that your parents need assisted living, here are some steps that can help you find them the right care:

-Like it or not, money is going to be a factor in most families’ searches.
+Like it or not, money is going to be a factor in many families’ searches.
 Look at what your family can afford on a monthly basis.
-Our guide to financing senior care page could be a helpful reference.
-Look into veterans benefits and other creative ways to pay for care.
-Some seniors and families may have to consider difficult options such as pooling resources from the adult children, selling a family home or even cashing-in a life insurance policy.
+Our guide to financial planning page could be a helpful reference.
+Look into creative ways to pay for care, like social security or veterans benefits.
+Some families may have to consider difficult options such as pooling resources from the adult children, selling a family home or even cashing-in a life insurance policy.

-3. Get Connected with a Senior Living Advisor
+2. Get connected with a Senior Living Advisor.

-This really could have been the first step on our list, as you can call us at any point in your search.
-A good point for your initial consultation from an A Place for Mom Senior Living Advisor is after you have already done a little investigating into what your family can afford.
-That way your Advisor can provide a list of seniors communities that meets the needs and preferences you have already established, and ones that are in your price range.
+After you have already done a little investigating into what your family can afford, an A Place for Mom Senior Living Advisor can provide a list of assisted living communities that meet the needs and preferences you have already established, including ones that are in your price range.
 This list of communities is an excellent starting point for your search.
-From there, a logical way to proceed with the decision making process is through the process of elimination.
 For those families who ultimately cannot afford private-pay senior care and require state assistance in the form of Medicaid (not to be confused with Medicare), your Advisor will connect you with the appropriate liaison at the Area Agency on Aging so that you can get this process started.

-No amount of time viewing photos, brochures, floor plans or reviews can substitute for an in-person visit to a community.
+No amount of time viewing brochures, floor plans, photos or reviews can substitute for an in-person visit to an assisted living community.
 Schedule visits for you and your parent at a minimum of three communities on your short-list.
-If you and your parent have the time and stamina, it may be helpful to view up to five or six communities as you narrow the search.
-A good time to tour is during a meal, such as lunch, for example.
-Potential residents can try the food and get a good sense of the community’s culture; as most of the residents will be out and about during a mealtime.
+If you and your parent have the time and stamina, it may be helpful to view more communities as you narrow the search.
+A good time to tour is during a meal, such as lunch, so potential residents can try the food and get a good sense of the community’s culture; as most of the residents will be out and about during a mealtime.
 Based on these initial tours, narrow down your search to two or three favorites.
 Perform follow-up tours, perhaps even unannounced, to get a good sense for the community you and your parent are considering.
 Your Senior Living Advisor can make this process easier for you by arranging all your tours in one short call.